Skip to content

 48. Desk Setup Show.
 Post a desk-setup photo on Slack.
 Async, no Zoom, photo-optional caption.
 Productivity-nerd appeal layer for engineers and designers.

 49. Hybrid Trivia Round (LearnClash Async).
-LearnClash pulse: this is the top day for impact.
+This is the top day for impact.
 18 questions, 6 rounds, 48-hour turn window.
 In-office and remote play on the same surface, no time-zone juggling.
-Join-in: 67 percent mean across 12 pilots.
+Join-in stays high because nobody has to coordinate calendars.

 50. Lunch Roulette.
 Random 1:1 pair via the Donut Slack bot.
 30-minute video coffee, camera optional, no agenda.
 Async opt-in form set up earlier in the week.